psychemedia/storytelling-notes/mr-fox.md

 Afoare long this robber gets on wid the housekeeper, and goes courting her very strong.
 An' she gets rale sweet on him, her not knowing like who he is, for he was a very good-looking man, an' pleasant spoken enough when it suited his parpose.
 A'ter a bit he axes her, will she marry him.
 She doesn't say 'yes,' nor yet she doesn't say 'no,' but she goes straight to her master an' tells him all, an' axes him: 'what shall I do?'
 'Oh! that's soon answered,' he says.
 'If you 're fond 'n him,' he says, 'then marry him.
 But if you don't like him,' he says, 'then don't marry him.'

 'Oh!
 I love him,' she says.
-'Well then,' he says, 'that being the state o' 'fairs you go an tell him you 'll have him.'
+'Well then,' he says, 'that being the state o' 'fairs you go an tell him you'll have him.'
 So she did, and afoare long they got married, an' went to live in the house what the gentleman'd had builded for her.

 At first they was very happy of course like everybody is.
 About six months passed, an' then one day the robber tells his wife as he's going to take her to see his delations.
 'You know, my dear, he says, 'we now been married this long time, an' I ha'n't as much as set eyes on one 'n my own people from that day to this.